A Survey of Deep Learning for Low-Shot Object Detection

-However, these object detectors depend on large training data.
-If the training data are scarce, current object detectors will easily overfit and thus can not generalize to test data.
-In real life, it is hard to collect sufficient labeled data for some object categories due to the scarcity of these categories or special labeling cost.
-Therefore, the ability of detecting objects from a few or even zero labeled data is desired for modern object detectors and \textit{few-shot \& zero-shot learning} is introduced into object detection.
+However, these deep detectors tend to overfit when the training data is scarce and thus require abundant annotated data.
+In real life, it is hard to collect sufficient annotated data for some object classes due to the scarcity of these classes or special labeling costs, and current deep detectors are not competent in this situation.
+Therefore, the ability to detect objects from a few or even zero annotated samples is desired for modern detectors.
+To achieve this goal, Low-Shot Object Detection (LSOD) is introduced into object detection, including One-Shot Object Localization (OSOL), Few-Shot Object Detection (FSOD), Zero-Shot Object Detection (ZSOD).
+These three settings of LSOD mainly differ in the number of annotated samples for each category.
+Concretely, OSOL and FSOD tackle the situation that each object category has one or more annotated image samples, while ZSOD differentiates different classes according to the semantic information of each category instead of image samples.

-Few-shot learning aims to learn a model generalizing from a few labeled samples.
-In the past several years, numerous methods are proposed for few-shot learning, which can be roughly categorized into data augmentation methods, meta-learning methods and transfer-learning methods.
-Data augmentation methods tackle the data scarcity problem directly by generating new samples using traditional image transformation methods or deep learning based methods like GAN.
-Meta-learning methods adopt a \textit{learning-to-learn} mechanism, which defines multiple few-shot tasks on another data abundant dataset to train the model and in this way the model is enabled to quickly adapt to current few-shot tasks.
-Instead of training with multiple episodes in meta-learning, transfer-learning methods aim to learn good image representations directly on another dataset and transfer them to current dataset.
-Work\cite{tian2020rethinking} investigates some baseline transfer-learning methods for few-shot image classification and the experiments demonstrate that they outperform many classic meta-learning methods.